Little Bo Bleep

 "Little Bo Bleep" is the 13th episode of the third season of the American sitcom Modern Family.
 It premiered on ABC on January 18, 2012.
 The episode was written by Cindy Chupack and directed by Chris Koch.

 Despite the controversy around Lily's (Aubrey Anderson-Emmons) plotline of a toddler cursing, "Little Bo Bleep" received positive reviews.
-The creator of the show, Steven Levitan, made it clear that Anderson-Emmons never really said "f-word"; instead she said "fudge".
+The creator of the show, Steven Levitan, made it clear that Anderson-Emmons never really said "fuck"; instead she said "fudge".